OsmanArshid/Echoes-of-the-Ancients_Game/README.md

 ## **Key Features**
 1. **Dynamic Enemy AI**:
-   - Enemies detect Ashkan within a certain radius, follow him with appropiate animations.
+   - Enemies detect Ashkan within a certain radius and follow him with appropriate animations.
 2. **Combat System**:
    - Utilize melee and projectile attacks to fight enemies.
    - Strategically dash/roll to evade attacks.
 3. **Level Goal**:
-   - Reach the sphere located on the far side of the terrain to win.
+   - Reach the sphere on the terrain's far side to win.
 4. **Interactive Start Screen**:
    - Provides easy navigation for starting or exiting the game.